...

 MRI Truebeam Therapy

-IMRT typically takes eight and half weeks to deliver.
-Radiation is delivered in small fractions on a daily basis, Monday through Friday for 42 sessions.
+IMRT typically takes eight and a half weeks to deliver.
+Radiation is delivered in small fractions daily, Monday through Friday, for 42 sessions.
 Each day that a patient shows up for his treatment, the prostate is in a slightly different position.
 This is because the prostate sits on top of the rectum and just below the bladder.
-Therefore, depending on the amount of fecal material in the rectum or the amount of urine in the bladder, the prostate can actually shift up or down slightly on a daily basis.
+Therefore, depending on the amount of fecal material in the rectum or the amount of urine in the bladder, the prostate can shift up or down slightly daily.

 MRI Brachytherapy

-MRI Brachytherapy also utilizes the advancements in imaging and diagnostic capabilities that have occurred in recent years to help deliver precise, targeted radiation to the portion of the prostate gland where the cancer cells are located.
-This focus treatment helps preserve as much healthy tissue as possible and avoid over-treatment.
+MRI Brachytherapy also utilizes recent advancements in imaging and diagnostic capabilities to help deliver precise, targeted radiation to the portion of the prostate gland where the cancer cells are located.
+This focus treatment helps preserve as much healthy tissue as possible and avoid overtreatment.
 With brachytherapy, the radiation doses are delivered through small capsules or “seeds” placed inside the patient near the location of the tumor.

 urologist looking over chart for prostate cancer diagnosis